odoo/documentation/accounting/others/adviser/assets.rst

 As an example, you may buy a car for $36,000 (gross value) and you plan to amortize it over 36 months (3 years).
-Every months (periodicity), Odoo will create a depreciation entry automatically reducing your assets value by $1,000 and passing $1,000 as an expense.
+Every months (periodicity), Twenty20 will create a depreciation entry automatically reducing your assets value by $1,000 and passing $1,000 as an expense.
 After 3 years, this assets accounts for $0 (salvage value) in your balance sheet.